k2io/k2-java-vulnerable-perf-app/README.md

 This application comes with an extensive & interactive OpenAPI 3 documentation for all its supported APIs.
 The same can be found at `http://HOST_MACHINE_IP:8080/docs` .

 Kindly use the above link to interact with the application via OpenAPI 3 interactive documentation.

+Postman Collection can be found it : https://www.getpostman.com/collections/2f8fb073ae3958a017ac